atviriduomenys/spinta/README.rst

 .. default-role:: literal

-Spinta is a framework to describe, extract and publish data (DEP Framework).
+Spinta is a framework to describe, extract, transform and publish data (DETP Framework).
 It supports a great deal of data schemes and formats.

 .. image:: https://gitlab.com/atviriduomenys/spinta/badges/master/pipeline.svg